 While music theory can take some of the magic out of performance, it adds a lot to your musical tool box.
 Studying scales, arpeggios and other music theory will optimize your skills.
 And arpeggios are particularly useful when you’re looking to improvise.

 Arpeggios are broken chords.
 Played in succession rather than in a single chord, these scales can be used to improvise on top of other chords.
 This is a really common approach in jazz guitar and jazz standards.

 - production of the tones of a chord in succession and not simultaneously

 - a chord played in arpeggio

-Using arpeggios — or broken chords, allows you to be curious within a structured environment.
-This type of exploration is a huge part of jazz music.
+Using arpeggios in jazz guitar — or broken chords, allows you to be curious within a structured environment.
+This type of exploration is a huge part of jazz guitar and jazz standards.
 But equipping yourself with these strategies transfers over to all genres, making you a more versatile artist.